 Kitchen Cleaning Chemicals

-Different cleaning agents are used depending on the item to be cleaned, the cleaning method, and the type of soiling found on the item.
+Different cleaning chemicals are used depending on the item to be cleaned, the cleaning method, and the type of soiling found on the item.
 There are four main types of cleaning agents used in kitchens:

 Detergents are the most common type of cleaning agent and are used in home and commercial kitchens.
 They work by breaking up dirt or soil, making it easy to wash it away.